Make homemade Pineapple Jam from scratch in under an hour! This recipe has just 3 ingredients and doesn't use pectin.

 - In a large blender or food processor, pulse the chopped pineapple until it is roughly shredded.
 You might need to do this in 2-3 batches.
 Be careful not to turn it into a smoothie!

 - Combine the pulsed pineapple and the rest of the ingredients in a small/medium saucepan and heat on low until all the sugar melts (start with 1.5 cups sugar, you can always add more later).
-Add cinnamon or ginger, if using.
+Add cinnamon, if using (save the ginger for later if you want to add ginger).

 - This pineapple jam will keep fresh in the fridge for up to 3 months if stored in a glass air-tight jar